 The coronavirus outbreak has changed life as we know it for all of us.
 But it has hit our most vulnerable neighbours hardest.
 We know that, once life has returned to a new normal, the outbreak will have long-term social impacts that will make life even tougher for those who are already disadvantaged.

-We launched the Somerset Coronavirus Appeal in late March 2020 to raise vital funds for funds to help our communities through this difficult time.
+We launched the Somerset Coronavirus Appeal in late March 2020 to raise vital funds to help our communities through this difficult time.

 Our next goal is to reach £1.5m for Somerset.